JuliusJaenchen/mindmap-explainable-ai/docs/05 Unidirectory Explained.md

 ![Untitled](images/Unidirectory/Untitled%207.png)

-When you want a full overview of you knowledge objects like the Miro Mindmap you can open the Graph View.
+When you want a full overview of your knowledge objects like the Miro Mindmap you can open the Graph View.
 Here we added some colors to those tags in the Graph View Settings panel to better distinguish the tags.

 ![Untitled](images/Unidirectory/Untitled%208.png)